 In another development along similar lines, a bot program called AlphaGo taught itself advanced strategies for playing the game Go, with no training from humans.
 This is further highlighting a growing trend of AI that is able to be independent of human knowledge.

 #2.
-Robot caregivers to fill shortfall
+Robot caregivers to fill a shortfall

 How would you feel about being cared for by a robot nurse, or your elderly relatives being cared for by robot caregivers?
 Many countries throughout the world are heading towards a crisis in terms of having enough carers for aging populations.
 Particularly as the large baby boomer generation reach their elderly years, the shortage is predicted to be more pronounced.

 Artificial intelligence is being developed to step in and make up for the shortfall.
-The Japanese Government in particular are working on increasing acceptance of technology filling in for human nursing and caregiving roles.
+The Japanese Government, in particular, are working on increasing acceptance of technology filling in for human nursing and caregiving roles.

 Japan is facing a predicted shortfall of 370,000 caregivers by 2025, and developers are focusing their attention on simple applications of AI.
 For example, a robot might help a person to get out of bed, or it might predict when a patient is going to need to use the toilet.